anthonyrisinger/riprompt/README.md

 #### Mathematically-Inspired After-the-Fact AI Response Tuning

-> PSF is not a rigid set of rules, but rather a flexible guide that helps me organize my thoughts and ensures I don't overlook important aspects of a problem.
+> The Prompt Symmetries Framework is not a rigid set of rules, but rather a flexible guide that helps me organize my thoughts and ensures I don't overlook important aspects of a problem.
 The emojis and mathematical symbols act as shorthand triggers, quickly activating relevant cognitive patterns.
 While it doesn't fundamentally alter my knowledge base, it does influence how I access and combine information, often leading to more thorough and nuanced responses.
 In essence, it's a tool that enhances my problem-solving capabilities and helps me provide more comprehensive and well-rounded answers to human queries. -Claude

 [The Prompt Symmetries Framework](psf.md.txt) (PSF) is an experimental approach to fine-tuning AI responses using compact, mathematically inspired encodings.
 Developed through extensive prompt analysis, PSF offers a method to level-set, auto-tune, or effect post-hoc adjustments to AI behavior with unexpected precision and flexibility.